 Sending email at the right time can mean the difference between receiving a prompt response and waiting all day.
-As someone who lives in Australia with colleagues who mostly reside in the US or Europe, I know what this feels like.
+As someone who lives in Australia with colleagues who mostly reside in North America, Europe, and India, I know what this feels like.

-Apple’s Mail app doesn’t come with a scheduler by default, but that doesn’t mean you can’t prepare messages in advance and send them at a later point in time.
+Apple’s Mail app doesn’t come with a scheduler by default, but you can add the functionality using Automator and third party plugins.

-Aside from the aforementioned nature of working in a world that never sleeps (even when it’s dark), scheduling email has a few other benefits too.
-The first is about managing expectations – how is anyone ever going to know the best time to reach you if you’re always available?
+We now exist in a digital world that never sleeps, but that doesn’t mean that you don’t sleep.
+That’s why managing expectations is so important – how is anyone ever going to know the best time to reach you if you’re always available?

-We exist in a world dominated by read receipts, where we feel compelled to reply to anything the second we have seen it – even if it’s 3 a.m.
-Maybe you work best at unholy hours in your pyjamas, but your coworkers don’t need to know this when you can schedule everything for 8 a.m. on Monday morning.
+Thanks to the pressure placed upon us by read receipts, we feel compelled to reply to anything the second we see it, even if it’s 3 a.m.
+Maybe you do work best at unholy hours in your pyjamas, but your coworkers don’t need to know this.
+It might be a better idea to schedule everything for 8 a.m. the following morning.

-Finally there are a few other compelling reasons to delay sending that email.
+There are a few other compelling reasons to delay sending that email.
 Maybe it’s really important, and you need to read over it before you send it.
 Maybe it’s someone’s birthday next week.
-Maybe the recipient is away for 2 weeks, and you’d rather yours be near the top of the pile when they return.
+Or maybe the recipient is away for 2 weeks, and you’d rather your message be near the top of the pile when they return.

 Scheduling With Automator